-We are delighted to commemorate our 175th anniversary—a year of celebrations that highlights our school’s history and milestones, recognizes our remarkable community, and launches us toward a bright and purposeful future guided by our strategic vision.
+We are delighted to commemorate our 175th anniversary—a year of celebrations that highlight our school’s history and milestones, recognizes our remarkable community, and launches us toward a bright and purposeful future guided by our strategic vision.

 Read a letter from Head of School Dana Weeks to learn more about our celebration plans.

 Attend an Event

 Virtual plans are underway with special reunion activities planned for classes with years ending in '0, '1, '5, and '6.
 There will be events all week long, concluding with the 175th Anniversary Celebration.
 If you would like to get involved, please contact Brandon Jones '00, Director of Alumni Relations, at firstname.lastname@example.org.

 GFS History: A Timeline